 Speaking of hand washing, anyone who knows me will not be surprised to hear that this pitch was my idea as well.
 It’s a topic I’m very passionate about and so I was able to write with unusual authority.
 Also, my foibles seem to entertain people.
 Moreover, it was one of the few travel topics that hasn’t already been written to death by a thousand other people.
 Coming up with a truly original travel article topic these days is not easy.
 Speaking of, a wonderfully original idea from the mind of Andy Murdock, “The 10 most bromantic destinations,” died on the vine after it became clear that it served no useful purpose and publishing it would incur the wrath of several DMOs.

-And, in no particular order, the remaining 30 articles are:
+And, in no particular order, the remaining 30 articles for Lonely Planet are:

 If cities had faces, we’d make out with these places (Kudo to Murdock on that title)

 Amazing indoor spaces of the world (Also gone, alas.)

 The cheapest sightseeing tour in the world (Again, gone.)